bangcorrupt/hacktribe-editor/README.md

     config midi -c

 You should get a prompt with a list of available MIDI ports.
-Choose one that isn't Hacltribe.
+Choose one that isn't Hacktribe.

 If you have an Akai MIDImix, load it with `midimix-preset.midimix`.